steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/02_Deploy_OneAgent_Operator/README.md

 ## Configure Dynatrace

 Execute the following script to automatically create Web Application monitoring configuration and Synthetic Browser Monitors in Dynatrace.

+- The idea is to avoid spending time in this exercise to manually configure the Sock Shop web apps and the Synthetic monitors using the Dynatrace console.
+- Instead, the script automates this configuration via the Dynatrace REST API, using the config token you created earlier in this exercise

 The Synthetic tests will generate steady traffic to your Sock Shop production web app.

 ```
 $ ./config-dt-webapps-synth.sh
 ```

+Once this script is executed, it will take a few minutes before the Synthetic Monitors are activated and start generating traffic.

 ---